Ravindu1015/Profile2Career/README.md

 - **Sign Up / Log In**: Register or log in as a Seeker or Giver to access personalized features.
 - **Profile Management**: Update your profile information, including skills, job preferences, and personal details.
 - **Navigation**: Use the navbar to navigate between Home, About, Messages, Help, and Account pages.
-- **Responsive Design**: The application adjusts to different screen sizes for optimal viewing.
+- **Responsive Design**: The application adapts to different screen sizes for optimal viewing.

 ## Contributing